Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in an Ising superconductor

 The field-dependence of optimal Cooper pair momentum is plotted in Fig. \ref{fig1}b (dashed lines), which agrees well with numerical simulations (dots).
-Correspondingly, the upper critical field as a function of temperature is plotted in Fig. \ref{fig3} (orange and blue lines), which shows a kink at the tricritical point, and agrees well with experimental data from Ref. \cite{nature} (black dots).
+Correspondingly, the upper critical field as a function of temperature is plotted in Fig. \ref{fig3}b (orange and blue lines), which shows a kink at the tricritical point, and agrees well with experimental data from Ref. \cite{nature} (black dots).
+Details of the fitting parameters can be found in Appendix.